erisemberg/peanut-allergy/README.md

 Rscript count_genes.R
 ```

-Count *candidate* genes in each QTL region:
+Count *candidate* genes in each QTL region.
+This loops over all QTL and runs the `cand_gene_analysis.R` script to count variants segregating between C3H/HeJ and CC027 (protein-coding and regulatory) within each gene.

 ```
 bash cand_gene.sh